maxmind/dev-site/README.md

 ```

 #### Static Server
-Build the static site and then serve them by running the following command.
-This is useful for testing features that might only be relevant to the production build, such as CSP Policies and SRI hashes.
+The static server is useful for testing features that might only be relevant to the production build, such as CSP Policies, SRI hashes, and Firebase routing rules, such as 301/302 redirects or url rewrites.

 ```sh
 yarn serve